Longevity of Dental Implants

 Dental implants are titanium screw-shaped prosthetics that replace the root of a missing tooth.
-The longevity of your dental implant will depend on various factors, including the type of dental implant, the place where it will be emplaced, your jawbone health, and your oral hygiene and lifestyle habits. and at Mountain State Oral and Facial Surgery have created a guide to help you understand how long dental implants can last and what factors affect their durability.
+The longevity of your dental implant will depend on various factors, including the type of dental implant, the place where it will be emplaced, your jawbone health, and your oral hygiene and lifestyle habits.
+At Mountain State Oral and Facial Surgery, we have created a guide to help you understand how long dental implants can last and what factors affect their durability.

 How Long Do Dental Implants Last?

 If you get a dental implant, you can expect it to last for approximately 25 years.
 This is far longer than other dental prosthetics like dentures and dental bridges, which can last anywhere between 5 to 15 years.
 Therefore, if you have missing teeth, it is important that you consult us so that we can see whether you are a good candidate for dental implants.